INFO343-aut17/Ambulo/README.md

 ## POTENTIAL USER STORIES
 * As a user, I want to view trails on a map
-* As a photographer, I want to view vantage points on a map
+* As a user, I should be able to find details about a specific trail
-* As a user, I want to learn more about a trail (weather conditions, traveling to?, estimated time on trail)
+* As a user, I should be able to save a trail to my favorites
-* As a pet owner, I want to know which trails are pet friendly
+* As a user, I want to be able to search for trails based on a location
 * As a user, I want to view popular images of a certain trail